 There are no ‘super’ equipment additions.
 I am very pleased with my Prizm skimmer, a hang-on model.
 I directed the returning seawater from it down a ramp which gives additional oxygenation.
 I did worry that nasty algae would appear but it didn’t, only very short, thick, very dark green stuff.
 This is good as this algae probably removes some unwanted nutrients from the passing seawater.

 I fancied a deep sand bed, so put a sheet of glass across one rear aquarium corner and placed it in there.
 The fish cannot interfere with it.
-This compartment also contains the heaters (2) which are controlled by a thermostat and also contains the circulation pumps (2).
+This compartment also contains the heaters (2) which are controlled by an external thermostat and also contains the circulation pumps (2).
 One pump sends seawater under the rocks where it is released, the other makes the aquarium seawater move.
 There is another pump in the opposite rear corner which pumps in opposition.
-It all works well (don’t tempt fate!).
+It all works well (hey, don’t tempt fate!).
 The deep sand bed contains small unidentified lifeforms and very small shrimps about 1/8th of an inch (4mm) long.

 Fish do learn slowly.
 If there isn’t too much movement and noise when approaching the aquarium the fish will appear, obviously looking to see if any food has appeared.
 Also, I use a white backed algae scraper on the glass panels and as soon as it appears the Flame Angel and the Blue Damsel appear and follow it, waiting for bits of algae to eat.
 This is good particularly for the angel as algae is an important part of its diet.